 I. Author the "President's Message" column for each newsletter to apprise membership of activities in the Branch, National AALAS news, etc.

-Near the end of the year/ term; write thank you notes to all officers and committee persons, and welcome new officers and committee members.
+J. Near the end of the year/ term; write thank you notes to all officers and committee persons, and welcome new officers and committee members.
 Pass the "gavel" to the incoming President.

+IV.
 Use of Branch Funds: In most cases, branch purchases will be made using the branch's checkbook.
 Board members should seek approval of the board prior to making any purchases with branch funds.
 In the event that a board member uses their own money to make a purchase in the performance of office, the treasurer will reimburse the expense if it is deemed an appropriate use of branch funds.
 The board member is to send a memo detailing the purpose of the purchase along with an original receipt to the treasurer.
 The Treasurer will then reimburse the expense.